-Long beforehand I had in mind applied the principles above stated to what is now demanded-demanded not on behalf of the Irish nation, as Mr. Gladstone and Mr. John Morley say, for the Irish nation is divided; but on behalf of the Roman Catholic majority, and not of all Roman Catholics; for not all of them are disloyal, any more than all Protestants are loyal. disloyal Protestants are a very feeble few; what is their type of liberalism may be judged from the case of John Mitchel, who, when once safe in America, turned out to be in doctrine and practice and upholder of slavery.
-The loyal Catholics are not so few or feeble; they are in great numbers and many of them educated; but it is only those of them who themselves D defy terrorism who dare declare themselves.
-Persons like Mr. John Morley, of journalists like Mr. John Morley, of little journalists like the latest Daily News scribes, or politicians of equality cians of equally monocular type in Parliament, may indeed speak as if this was dividing the population of Ireland on the lines; of Ireland on theological, and not on political lines; and they may to inside the popular and and they may train their minds to move on a trainst cendental plane at minds to move on a trainst out cendental plane where this division falls completely out of view, as Mr. Morla in division falls completely of his of view, as Mr. Morley, in a published collection of his articles, clearly show in a published collection of his articles, clearly shows that he has done.
-That is just as if a man judged of the has done. as if a man judged of India, nobly bent on ignoring the divisions of casts in the division of casts in the divisions of caste divisions to notice which no high politician could at high politician could stoop; or as if one trained his mind to judge of Thessaly with to judge of Thessaly without admitting as fundamental the division of Turk and Christian.
-Even M Morley himself, if planning for the future government figures, might possible for the future government of France, might possibly admit that, instead of some figment classes of the brain, it would be as to reckon, like a man of every day work, with Freethinkers and Clericals.
+Long beforehand I had in mind applied the principles above stated to what is now demanded-demanded not on behalf of the Irish nation, as Mr. Gladstone and Mr. John Morley say, for the Irish nation is divided; but on behalf of the Roman Catholic majority, and not of all Roman Catholics; for not all of them are disloyal, any more than all Protestants are loyal.
+The disloyal Protestants are a very feeble few; and what is their type of liberalism may be judged from the case of John Mitchel, who, when once safe in America, turned out to be in doctrine and practice an upholder of slavery.
+The loyal Catholics are not so few or feeble; they are in great numbers and many of them educated; but it is only those of them who are in a position to defy terrorism who dare declare Persons like Mr. John Morley, or journalists like the latest Daily News scribes, or politicians of equally monocular type in Parliament, may indeed speak as if this was dividing the population of Ireland on theological, and not on political lines; and they may train their minds to move on a trans cendental plane where this division falls completely out of view, as Mr. Morley, in a published collection of his articles, clearly shows that he has done.
+That is just as if a man induced of the has done. as if a man judged of India, nobly bent on ignoring the divisions of caste-divisions to notice which high politician could stoop; or as if one trained his mind to judge of Thessalverial to judge of Thessaly without admitting as fundamental the division of Thessaly without admitting as fundamental Mr. the division of Turk and Christian.
+Even Mr. Morley himself if plan.
+Morley himself, if planning for the future government of France, might possible the future government of France, might possibly admit that, instead of some figment classes of the latest that, instead of well figment classes of the brain, it would be as to reckon, like a man of every day work, with Freethinkers and Clericals.
 High politics or low, the division of Ireland into Roman Catholic and Protestant are the divisions which centuries have made, and which Mr. Morley may superbly ignore; but which men with even one eye, if that is open, will see to be the practical divisions which have to be faced.
 This premised, we have to ask, What then is demanded on behalf of the Roman Catholic majority?